Faceplugin-ltd/Face-Recognition-SDK/README.md

 </div>

 # Face Recognition SDK with 3D passive liveness Detection - Fully On Premise
+## Overview
-Experience the epitome of speed and fairness with our  face recognition model **Top-ranked on NIST FRVT**, coupled with an advanced **iBeta level 2 liveness detection** engine that effectively safeguards against **printed photos, video replay, 3D masks, and deepfake threats**, ensuring top-tier security. <br>This is **on-premise** SDK which means everything is processed on your phone and **NO** data leaves the device
+Experience our `face recognition SDK` Top-ranked on NIST FRVT , coupled with iBeta level 2 certified `liveness detection SDK` that effectively safeguards against **printed photos, video replay, 3D masks, and deepfake threats**, ensuring top-tier security.
+<br>This is `on-premise face recognition SDK` which means everything is processed on your phone and **NO** data leaves the device
 <br></br>

 ## Try our Mobile SDK on Google Play